Should you worry about a mosquito that lands on you with its bum in the air?

 29. Don’t Drive off Road in Botswana National Parks

 It’s definitely a no-no to plough into the bush, making your own tracks as you go.
 Drive on the tracks provided in the national parks.

 Naturally, this won’t apply when nature gets involved, causing a route to be impassable, such as avoiding a flooded road or a fallen tree.

 30. Know Your Botswana Visa Stay Allowance

-Each country in Southern Africa has its own visa rules and regulations and they can be quite different.
+Each country in Southern Africa has its own visa rules and regulations, which can be quite different.

-For example, a 3-month visa for South Africa starts the day you arrive and ends three months later, no matter when you actually left the country.
-Even if you only used two weeks of that three months you can’t enter after the three-month date is up (except for a 7-day transit visa).
+For example, a 3-month visa for South Africa starts the day you arrive and ends three months later, no matter when you actually leave the country.
+Even if you only used two weeks of those three months, you can’t enter after the three-month date is up (except for a 7-day transit visa).

 Since we were allowed a maximum three-month stay for the whole year on our Australian passports, we were told that we could re-enter Botswana at a later date in the year to use the remaining 30 days.